nexusformat/definitions/manual/source/examples/index.rst

 .. _Examples.readers:

-Code that reads NeXus data files
+Code Projects that work with NeXus data files
 ################################

 The number of tools that read NeXus data files, either for general use or to read a specific application definition, is growing.
+Many of these are open source and so also serve as code examples.
 In the section :ref:`Utilities`, we describe many applications and software packages that can read, write, browse, and use NeXus data files.
 Examples of code (mostly